top of page

 • Where do you ship to?

-We ship to the United States and Canada via one of the following methods: In-Cabin and Air Nanny, Air Cargo, or by Ground Transport.
+We ship to the United States and Canada via one of the following methods: In-Cabin with you, your trusted transporter or an Air Nanny or by Ground Transport.
+We no longer offer Air Cargo as an option for the health and safety of our pups.
+(It can have an adverse impact on a Bouv's brain and willingness to travel by car or be in a crate in the future.)
 All buyers are welcome, but not required, to visit us at The House Of Bouvs to pick-up their new puppy.
 TRAVEL HEALTH CERTIFICATES All USDA Veterinary Health Certificates required are secured by the House Of Bouvs in a timely manner for the traveling puppy when third party agencies are involved.
 This paperwork is paid for by the buyer and will travel with the puppy.
-All puppies traveling via a third party agency must receive a Bortetella (Kennel Cough) vaccination.
-TRAVEL CRATES AND SHERPA BAGS Airline approved cargo crates are provided by The House Of Bouvs at the cost of the buyer.
-Airline approved sherpa bags may be provided by The House Of Bouvs or buyers may bring their own if they are traveling by air to bring a puppy home In-Cabin.
-Air Nannies and Ground Transports typically provide their own crates.
+All puppies traveling via a third party agency will receive a Bortetella (Kennel Cough) vaccination.
+TRAVEL CRATES AND SHERPA BAGS Airline approved sherpa bags may be provided by The House Of Bouvs or buyers may bring their own if they are traveling by air to bring a puppy home In-Cabin.
+Air Nannies and Ground Transports typically provide their own crates/bags.
 DISCLOSURE House Of Bouvs assists buyers with transportation.
 The ultimate decision for how, when and which entity is chosen to bring your puppy is with the buyer.
 HOB is not responsible for third party agencies and will receive payment in full for pups before they leave The House.
-Third party transporters (airlines, drivers) should carry professional liability insurance and licensures.
-It is the buyer's burden to verify and request this information from the third party in advance of the transport.
+It is the buyer's burden to verify and request information from the third party in advance of the transport.

 • What if I live in Canada?